RikenMaharjan/esp-ble-mesh-sample/README.md

-# esp-ble-mesh-sample
+# esp-ble-mesh-sample (SERVER)
-This repository is created to test the ble-mesh capability of ESP32
+This branch demonstrates the ble-mesh-server capability of ESP32